-My uncle fled Palestine (together with his family) in 1938 from pogroms arranged by the Palestinians during the Intifada, which began in 1936.
+1.My uncle fled Palestine (together with his family) in 1938 from pogroms arranged by the Palestinians during the Intifada, which began in 1936.
 Three years later, in July 1941, he was killed (along with his wife and children, along with three brothers, a sister and their mother, my grandmother) in the massacre that the Ukrainian fascists arranged in the city of Lviv, as the German Nazis occupied this city.
-In total, that month, 25,000 Jews of Lviv were killed, or 10% of the Jewish population of the city.
+Totally, 25,000 Jews of Lviv were killed that month.

 «The expulsion of Jews from East Jerusalem began during the pogroms of 1929, when the crowd, incited by Muslim preachers, began to kill Jews, plundering and burning their property.
 Part of the Jewish population moved from the Muslim quarter to the Jewish quarter.
 So, for example, did the deported residents of the «Rand Yard», whose houses were burned.
 Others began to leave the Old City altogether, moving to new Jewish neighborhoods, growing outside the walls.
 And then the intifada began in 1936-1939, when the Jews fled from East Jerusalem, leaving all their possessions.
 This part of the city was completely abandoned by the Jews.
 Then the «Galician yard» was left, and the yeshiva «Ateret Cohanim».